chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 Additionally, Signora's situation itself is a low-validity environment: it is a one-off.
 So far, there has never been a playable character who died in-game and was then resurrected.
 Qiqi doesn't count as she had already been playable since launch.
 Similarly, Capitano has yet to be resurrected, so making predictions of how they will perform this by extrapolating from his resurrection arc is also impossible.
 And even if he *did* get resurrected before Signora, it's still not an exact 1:1 situation, as Capitano has an intact body to return to, and we're using the term "death" loosely here, since pure-blood Khaenriahns cannot die due to the curse.
 On the contrary, Signora was completely vaporized, and it would require a more elaborate arc to bring her back.
 This is similar to how presidential elections have a slightly different environment each time, and that predicting who wins the election is extremely difficult, if not impossible.

 Another factor is that the feedback is delayed.
 It's not immediately apparent which character will become playable.
-At best, we only get hints through the promo arts of the upcoming region, and we usually only get confirmation for the upcoming version from leakers (silhouette teaser by hoyo themselves has only been done once so far), so we can only predict with what we found so far that may support her revival.
+At best, we only get hints through the promo arts of the upcoming region, and we usually only get confirmation for the upcoming version from leakers (silhouette teaser by Hoyo themselves has only been done once until 6.2), so we can only predict with what we found so far that may support her revival.

 Every single "when Signora will be playable" prediction always ended up being wrong, and we have a disastrous track record of incorrectly predicting that since 2.1.
 That's not necessarily the person's fault, but rather, the nature of the system itself.
 Point 4 of the video ("don't be too comfortable") is irrelevant here, as we already failed at point 3 and partially point 2.